apotekalpro/APD-Oasis/README.md

 2. Navigate to SQL Editor
 3. Copy and execute the entire `supabase-schema.sql` file
 4. **IMPORTANT**: Also execute `migration-add-short-codes.sql` for outlet code mapping
+5. **⚠️ NEW REQUIRED**: Execute `ADD_DELIVERY_DATE_COLUMN.sql` for multi-day dashboard support
+   - Adds `delivery_date` column to imports, parcels, and transfer_details tables
+   - Backfills existing records with import_date as default
+   - Creates indexes for performance
-5. Verify tables are created successfully
+6. Verify tables are created successfully
-6. Default admin user will be created automatically
+7. Default admin user will be created automatically
-7. Import outlets using `import-outlets.py` to populate outlet codes
+8. Import outlets using `import-outlets.py` to populate outlet codes

 ### Local Development